HackBio-Genomics-One-B/Genomics-One-B/README.md

 Because we have set read groups, we can now merge the two BAM dataset into one.
 This is because read groups label each read as belonging to either mother or child.

 ### Hands-on: Merge multiple datasets into one
-1. Use MergeSAMFiles Tool: toolshed.g2.bx.psu.edu/repos/devteam/picard/picard_MergeSamFiles/2.18.2.1to merge the BAM datasets with the following parameters:
+1. Use [MergeSAMFiles](toolshed.g2.bx.psu.edu/repos/devteam/picard/picard_MergeSamFiles/2.18.2.1) to merge the BAM datasets with the following parameters:
       - “Select SAM/BAM dataset or dataset collection”: select both BAM datasets produced by **BWA-MEM**
       - “Select validation stringency”: Lenient
 ### Removing duplicates